lakruzz/lakruzz.com/_posts/2024-01-23-the-full-assessment.md

 {% include gallery id="fullpicture" caption="The mappings show the troubles in the process and and all the painful back-loops" %}

-## The Goal - get the full picture – where we’re headed?
+## The Goal - get the full picture?

 The Dreyfus brothers published a model for skill acquisition which contributed to the field of Cognitive Science as early as in the 80’s to propose an early model for understanding intelligence and expertise.
-This has inspired us to build a model, not necessarily – just – for maturity, but also for in-depth metrics.
+This has inspired us to build a model, not necessarily – or not just – for maturity, but also for in-depth metrics.

 In Continuous Delivery in context of software development we focus on different areas of knowledge or matter; Build, Test, Version control, DevOps, Architecture & Design and Organization & Culture.
 These areas can be molded and adapted to the individual client and assessment.